Cross-campus CS Students

 - Declaring a CS or a joint CS major at HMC requires satisfying the CS and mathematics prerequisites described below.

-- Students interested in one of the joint CS majors supported by HMC Cs must also receive approval of the other HMC department(s) who adminster the joint major.
+- Students interested in one of the joint CS majors supported by HMC CS must also receive approval from the other HMC department(s) who adminster the joint major.

 - A student whose second and third semesters do not coincide with the spring and fall semesters, respectively, should submit a petition to the CS department to be considered for admission into CS 5 or CS 60.